 Want to see how I made it?

 1. This is a basic sketch of the pattern pieces.
 Really simple; a front and a back upper body + linings.
-Also 2 different ways to make the skirt; the black one are made of the rectangle, and gathered in the waist.
+Also, 2 different ways to make the skirt; the black one are made of a rectangle and gathered in the waist.
 The wool dress is made of panels (opt 2) to create more width in the bottom hem, but wide enough in the waist to gather.

-2. Upper body pieces: I started with a front and back, loosely based on my toile/mock up pattern, and added 5 cm in each side to be able to adust the fit and have some extra fabric to fold to the inside for support.
+2. Upper body pieces: I started with a front and back, loosely based on my toile/mock-up pattern, and added 5 cm in each side to be able to adjust the fit and have some extra fabric to fold to the inside for support.
 If you go for side lacing you can have a whole front piece, and the curve from the front seam will instead be moved to the sides.
 I will show you later!

 3. Cut two of the outer fabric, and two lining pieces.
 Then baste them together to be able to work with the pieces without risking any movement.

-You also need to decide if you are going to have lacing in both sides (seems to be usual in Italian portraits and handy if you often change your size) or in one side (faster to sew, allow you to get the dress on quickly).
+You also need to decide if you are going to have lacing on both sides (seems to be usual in Italian portraits and handy if you often change your size) or on one side (faster to sew, allow you to get the dress on quickly).